 Brew Basics

 This is an essential guide for beginner’s home brewers and casual coffee enthusiasts.
-It intends to explain some essential elements of a consistent cup of coffee.
+It intends to explain some crucial elements of a consistent cup of coffee.
 More than anything, these are guidelines as opposed to the law.
 Play around with your brews, adjust your grind size, and determine what parameters (recipes) to find out what you enjoy most.
 It is possible to have a cup of lousy coffee manually brewed just as easily as it is to brew a lousy cup of coffee in an automatic home brewer.
-What it really comes down to is staying consistent and the amount of effort
+What it really comes down to is staying consistent and the amount of effort put into your brew.
+A Complete Guide to Brewing the Perfect Cup of Tea to Enjoy Each And Every Morning

 Coffee Brewing Methods